-- 1. Research information about agencies/organizations, and fields of practice available in the School of Social Work. - 2.
+- 1. Research information about agencies/organizations, and fields of practice that you are interested in. - 2.
 Write down any questions you have for the Field Instructor about the agency's mandate, services, learning opportunities, format of the interview. - 3.
 Consider what you really want to learn in your field placement.
 Make a list of goals/objectives and be very specific.